SantanderMetGroup/ATLAS/README.md

 ## Contents

-The data-driven regional information component of the Interactive Atlas builds on global and regional observations (e.g. CRU-TS and E-OBS) and projections (CMIP5/6 and CORDEX) to produce over 30 relevant indices for regional analysis of climate change information using both time-slices and global warming levels across scenarios.
-This repository allows to reproduced all the steps followed in the calculation of the Atlas products (including data provenance, postprocessing scripts and notebooks documenting the reproduction of results).
+The data-driven regional information component of the Interactive Atlas builds on global and regional observations (e.g. CRU-TS and E-OBS) and future climate projections (CMIP5/6 and CORDEX) to produce over 30 relevant indices for regional analysis of climate change information using both time-slices and global warming levels across scenarios.
+This repository allows to reproduce all the steps followed in the calculation of the Atlas products (including data provenance, postprocessing scripts and notebooks documenting the reproduction of results).

 ![Atlas repository scheme](Atlas-repo-scheme.svg)